lin826/browserstack-filter-tool/README.md

 ### Import into the configuration

-In Karma for example, your configuration can be like this.
+In Karma, for example, your configuration can be like this.

 ```javascript
 // karma.conf.js